vercel/next.js/examples/cms-prismic/README.md

 Follow the instructions in [this post](https://intercom.help/prismicio/en/articles/1036153-generating-an-access-token) to generate a new access token.

-If you just created prismic account, just put 'en-us' as default locale.
-You can change default locale in your dashboard settings.
-Just find "Transitions & locales" in Configuration section.

 Next, copy the `.env.example` file in this directory to `.env` (which will be ignored by Git):

 ```bash